creek-service/creek-system-test-gradle-plugin/README.md

 For example, if the system tests are in their own module, and the project uses the `com.bmuschko.docker-remote-api` plugin for building Docker images, then the following can be added to their Gradle build file to have them depend on the Docker images of each service.
-If the Docker image is rebuilt, the system tests not be marked as 'up-to-date' by Gradle.
+If the Docker image is rebuilt, the system tests will re-run.

 ```kotlin
 import com.bmuschko.gradle.docker.tasks.image.DockerBuildImage